Johnston Murray: Johnston and Willie

 Murray's wife and first lady of Oklahoma, Willie Murray, was noted for her charm and intelligence.
 She also had ambition and drive.
 Her first action after Murray's inauguration was to open the governor's mansion to public visitors every Thursday.
 She welcomed up to 3,000 people weekly, who lined up at the door for entrance.

 Being in office resulted in new tensions between Murray and his wife, and he began to chafe against their differences.
 Willie complained that he drank too much.
 He responded that she was too bossy.
 According to a 2015 account, he reportedly said during his tenure, “Damn it, I got elected, not her.”

-The state constitution prohibited successive terms in the governor's office, so Murray could to run again in 1954.
+The state constitution prohibited successive terms in the governor's office, so Murray could not run again in 1954.
 Before his term was up, his wife Willie Murray announced that she would run for the office in 1954.
 The campaign was considered a farce.
 When she was the first state-wide candidate to campaign for office by helicopter, one reporter wrote that the helicopter, "... was the only thing that got off the ground."

 After the 1954 election, Murray filed for divorce.
 Willie fought back, asking for separate maintenance and alleging grounds of adultery and public drunkenness by him.
 Their brawl went public.
 Murray asked for another chance; she named another woman as co-respondent, and published letters from Murray declaring his intention to divorce.
 He said these were lies.
 Their divorce on grounds of incompatibility was made final in 1956.
 His settlement included making a $75,000 payment to Willie, deeding her the family's home in Oklahoma City and a Ford automobile, and giving her a copy of the movie of her gubernatorial campaign.
 Willie also got the last word.
 When Murray announced that he had changed his political affiliation and supported Republican Dwight Eisenhower for President in 1956, Willie reportedly said, “He never has been much of a Democrat.”